 The fire of 1866 was the first fire recorded by the historians of Newtown.
 No record of losses has been discovered in any documents pertaining to this fire.
 A newspaper was in operation in Newtown in 1865.

 Citizens of Pocomoke assisted the town of Salisbury in the "Great Salisbury Fire" in 1868.

 The fire of 1888 occurred on November 22 at 4 pm.
-The started in a flue at Dr D.J.
+The fire started in a flue at Dr D.J.
 Truitt's residence on the southwest corner of Front and Market Streets.
 Citizens using a bucket brigade and possibly a hand pumper attempted to control the blaze.
 As the fire advanced on Market Street and Front Street, the towns of Salisbury and Crisfield were summoned for help.
-With the aid of these communities the fire was extinguished.
+With the aid of these communities, the fire was extinguished.
 A list of the properties that were destroyed in the fire were listed in the Democrat Messenger of December 1888.
-The loss was estimated as $300,000 which included 79 buildings.
+The loss was estimated at $300,000 which included 79 buildings.

 On December 18, 1888, the town commissioners called a special meeting to discuss purchasing a fire engine steamer.
 The citizens were asked to vote on this matter, and the vote was in favor of doing so.
 The town commissioners chartered a fire company and appointed W.H.
 Davis as chief.
 Chief Davis reported to the commissioners that volunteers were willing to serve.

 The next fire that occurred in Pocomoke was the fire of 1892.
 This fire originated on Willow Street in a store occupied by James Bonneville between midnight and daybreak on July 6.
 Within a few hours, almost the identical territory destroyed in 1888 was again reduced to ashes.
 69 buildings were demolished and many persons were homeless.
 The loss of fire was reported to be about $250,000.